How Many Experiments to Run?

 Finding the Best Conditions - Bayesian Optimization

 Unlike for DoE, the number of experiments for Bayesian Optimization is not as important, so you can decide based on your experimental setup.
-A good starting point is 5 - 20 experiments per batch.

 Ideally in each batch you would run the maximum number of experiments that you can comfortably handle in parallel.
 In particular you should refrain from asking the software to suggest more experiments than you can handle and instead split it into multiple batches.
 That’s because after you run the first batch, the software will learn from it and make better suggestions for the second one.